One military benefit is free travel to nice places- for me Italy and Germany; but you travel to some not so nice places as well.

 Based on your resources and interests, you can begin to develop a realistic vacation plan covering what you want to do, or not do; as well as staying within your financial and time constraints.

 Domestic?
 America is about 3 million square miles, not counting several US territories [think Guam, Puerto Rico and American Samoa].
 America offers a whole host of cultural and historical sites as well as many outdoor activities such as rock and mountain climbing, skiing, desert camping and even hardwood rain forests to explore.
-If this sounds too tiresome, the US has miles and miles of sandy beaches to hang around and sip refreshing drinks.
+If this sounds too tiresome, the US has miles and miles of sandy beaches to hang around and sip refreshing drinks such as a gin and tonic.

 Overseas?
 If domestic travel sounds too domesticated, there is always the overseas option.
 With just under 200 countries, overseas travel offers many, many vacation options.
 So if you really gave the travel bug, surly there is a country that can meet your financial and time constraints.
 If you are considering overseas travel, then you will need a US passport.
 It can take 8 weeks to get, so for more details: http://travel.state.gov/content/passports/en/passports.html ; that time requirement could affect your travel plans.
 While looking at the State Department’s website for passport requirements, you might want to check if your country requires a visa.
 In general, developed countries, like Western Europe and Japan can be expensive, you might want to be sure you will not blow budget on day three of seven days.